nineinfra/kyuubi-operator/README.md

 # kyuubi-operator
-This is a Kubernetes Operator to manage Apache Kyuubi
+This is a Kubernetes Operator to manage Apache Kyuubi.

 ## Description
-The kyuubi-operator is an important part of the Nineinfra Data Platform, a curated combination of open-source projects including Spark, Flink, HDFS, Kafka, ClickHouse, Kyuubi, and Superset, all working together seamlessly to provide users with a stable and user-friendly big data processing platform.
+The kyuubi-operator is an important part of the NineInfra Data Platform, a curated combination of open-source projects including Spark, Flink, Minio, Kafka, ClickHouse, Kyuubi, and Superset, all working together seamlessly to provide users with a stable and user-friendly big data processing platform.
 Nineinfra is a full-stack data platform built on Kubernetes, capable of running on public cloud, private cloud, or on-premises environments.